marius-jopen/sveltekit-prismic-theme/README.md

 - This theme uses Sveltekit as JS-framework
 - Prismic as CMS
 - TailwindCSS as CSS-framework
-- Netlify to deplay the website
+- Netlify to deploy the website

+It comes shipped with many components like navigations, project-loops, image galleries and other effects which I build and collect from time to time.

 ## Setting up SvelteKit
 1. Run npm install